fxcoudert/julia/doc/src/manual/calling-c-and-fortran-code.md

 b = m256(ntuple(i -> VecElement(cos(Float32(i))), 8))

 function call_dist(a::m256, b::m256)
-    ccall((:dist, "libdist"), m256, (m256, m256), a, b)
+    @ccall "libdist".dist(a::m256, b::m256)::m256
 end

 println(call_dist(a,b))
 ```

 The host machine must have the requisite SIMD registers.
 For example, the code above will not
 work on hosts without AVX support.

 ### Memory Ownership